-14.2 Meet And Confer Regarding Creating A New Retirement TierCalPERS New Membership
+14.2 CalPERS New Membership

-On January 1, 2013, or as soon thereafter as is reasonably possible, the parties will commence meeting and conferring in good faith regarding creating a new retirement tier of 2% at age 60, based upon the three highest consecutive years of salary.
 For employees hired on or before January 1, 2013 or for those who are classified as "new" members of CalPERS as defined by Public Employees' Pension Reform Act (PEPRA), the City shall maintain a contract with CalPERS for the provision of 2% @ 62 (highest 36 months) retirement benefit formula.
 Also pursuant to PEPRA, these employees and the City are each responsible for paying one-half of the normal cost of this retirement plan.